Sirin-890/Branch-Predictor/README.md

-add Trace file and put it in dpc3_tracer
+Makea folder dpc3_tracer and  add Trace file in it

 ### 1. Replace Branch Predictor File